sek/ScoreDisplay/README.md

 * Tap on top of screen to increase by one point
 * Long press anywhere to reset score to 0
+* Use Settings FAB (Gear) to
+** switch from Black on White to White on Black
+** Use a 3rd device as a controller for two score displays
+*** Start Controller
+*** Show QR code on a display
+*** Use Controller to scan QR code

 ## Thoughts of what TODO next:

+* Switch to Kotlin

+* Have controller set values in firebase db
+* Add a way to "pair" controller to scoreboards
+* Allow using both controller as well as local adjustment of score
+* Handle case where there's no inet connection?
+* Allow multiple controllers?
+* Settings activity
+** Controller Mode
+** Scoreboard Mode - 1     (could do 2 in future...   ex: a single tv could fit both scores)

 * Home / Away team labels
 * bluetooth interaction between 2 scoreboards and a controller phone